Noturus fasciatus: Life history

 The saddled madtom has not been researched enough to determine things such as when, where and how often it breeds, how long it takes to reach sexual maturity, or the life span of the species.
 Using sister species, such as Noturus elegans, crypticus, and baileyi, we can gather a general idea of its life history.
 Based on the sister species, the saddled madtom breeds between late May and August, breeding on rocks and gravel substrate.
 The average brood size would be around 50 and the average life span would be two years, reaching sexual maturity after the first year of life.
 Human impacts on this species include dam construction, which prohibits the species from spreading.
 Also erosion and run off pollution from agriculture affect the health of this species.

 Management

 As of 2011, there were no specific management practices in place to protect the saddled madtom.
-The saddled madtom is currently listed as G-2, which is imperiled and is also believed to be on the decline in numbers due to pollution, erosion, and siltation problems.
+The saddled madtom is currently listed as G2 by NatureServe, which is globally imperiled, and it is also believed to be on the decline in numbers due to pollution, erosion, and siltation problems.